Characters: Friendship Is Magic: Expanded Universe

 - Crapsaccharine World: It's ironic how such cute beings could cherish such a precarious existence in the My Little Ponyverse, of all places.

-- The Pollyanna: The changelings massacre the cute kittens till there’s only a few of them left, repurpose their homes into hives and then round up the remaining population so they can later be eaten.
-They still keep on being affectionate and kind hearted, even after all that’s happened to them.
+- The Pollyanna: The changelings massacre the cute kittens till there’s only a few of them left, convert their homes to their needs (basically everything being covered in their green gloop) and then round up the remaining population so they can later be eaten.
+They still keep on being affectionate and kindhearted, even after all that's happened to them.

 - Ridiculously Cute Critter: They're adorable, and very friendly.